-And employers have a legal obligation to implement those flexible working arrangements, unless they have a good reason not to do so.
+As a result, employers are legally obliged to implement those flexible working arrangements, unless they have a good reason not to do so.

-“But it’s an area of workplace law that employers and employees often know little about.
+“However, it’s an area of workplace law that employers and employees know little about.

 What are flexible working arrangements?